danyaberezun/KEEPs/README.md

 In this example we are able to eliminate unsafe cast `as ScopeTowerProcessor<C>` using subtyping reconstruction.

-Even if it looks like we are in common `when` expression, `KotlinCall` is just an enum class without type parameters.
+It might look like we are getting the subtyping information from a `when` expression, however, `KotlinCall` is just an enum class without type parameters.
 Thus, it does not provide any subtyping information.

-The actual origin of the reconstruction is cast of `candidateFactory` to `CallableReferencesCandidateFactory`.
+The actual origin of the information is the cast of `candidateFactory` to `CallableReferencesCandidateFactory`.
 From `[{CandidateFactory<C> & CallableReferencesCandidateFactory}]` we are able to infer `C :> CallableReferenceResolutionCandidate`.
 This information is propagated through the data flow to the next cast, `as ScopeTowerProcessor<C>`, where it is used to check that `ScopeTowerProcessor<C> :> ScopeTowerProcessor<CallableReferenceResolutionCandidate>`.

 ## When subtyping reconstruction is not enough